littlehorse-enterprises/littlehorse/docs/QUICKSTART_DOCKER.md

 ### Using Docker Compose

-If you need more flexibility to experiment with other settings you can our [docker-compose example](../examples/docker-compose).
+If you need more flexibility to experiment with other settings you can use our [docker-compose example](../examples/docker-compose).